-4. Be proud of your school
+Attitude 4.
+Be proud of your Art & Design School

-Complainers talk bad about their school
+Complainers talk badly about their school

 - They say plenty of bad things about school, the teachers, the direction… but complainers keep coming every morning in class year after year (with a grumpy face).